Ian0520/CellIDTrackerApp/README.md

 2. 改用Google Maps

 ## How to run
 try to build
 ./gradlew :app:assembleDebug
+to install
 ./gradlew clean :app:installDebug